Technology | Personalisation • 2 min read

-With more and more businesses keen to capitalise on the personalisation of offline experiences, Google has announced their new BLE – Bluetooth Low Energy – Beacons.
+With more and more businesses keen to capitalize on the personalization of offline experiences, Google has announced their new BLE – Bluetooth Low Energy – Beacons.
 Unlike the original iBeacon technology from Apple, the Google version is platform agnostic, which means it supports a broader range of devices.

 Why have they created this technology?
-Imagine being able to walk along a street and be told that a nearby restaurant has a favourite of yours.
-Or be in a music shop and be alerted to a new artist similar to one of your favourites.
+Imagine being able to walk along a street and be told that a nearby restaurant has a favorite of yours.
+Or be in a music shop and be alerted to a new artist similar to one of your favorites.
 Going to the cinema and getting information on new movies that are coming up as you approach the poster.

-Sounds far fetched, but these are just some of the ideas that get the Metigy team excited and is the kind of thinking we’re putting at the centre of our next generation product.
+Sounds far-fetched, but these are just some of the ideas that get the Metigy team excited and are the kind of thinking we’re putting at the center of our next-generation product.
 We see a world of opportunity for how this technology can enhance a person’s everyday experience.
 Connecting users in a more personal way than ever before.
-This level of personalisation has the potential to not only help you discover new and exciting things, but also to save you time and allow you to cut through the noise around.
+This level of personalization has the potential to not only help you discover new and exciting things but also to save you time and allow you to cut through the noise around.

 But, Google has gone one better with their implementation of the technology.
 They are actually allowing you to have a personal beacon, that is secure and can be attached to personal items.
 This means so you can find things like the car keys easily if you lose them.
 The same goes for luggage, bags, etc. Basically anything.